zonender/react-redux-webpack2-starter/README.md

      here we used the spread operator "...state" on our existing state and then we used "Object.assign" and pass it our target object which is an empty object in this case, then pass it the course that is passed on our action, finally close out the array.

-     THe ES6 spread operator spreads the array as if we took all the values in it and defined them here: "...state" inline, so this "...state" ends up returning a new instance of our state array, then I can use Object to create a deep copy of the course that is passed in, this way these two values together end up returning a new state that contains a new course that someone has just passed in via the action.
+     The ES6 spread operator spreads the array as if we took all the values in it and defined them here: "...state" inline, so this "...state" ends up returning a new instance of our state array, then I can use Object to create a deep copy of the course that is passed in, this way these two values together end up returning a new state that contains a new course that someone has just passed in via the action.

+     In ES6 the spread operator along with object.assign are commonly used within reducers to create a copy of an array with extra values.

+     Also note that you can replace the switch/case statements although they are quite common with if statements, if you prefer, even though in Redux we have only one store, reducers let us slice up the management of your store state changes into a number of separate functions, and that is why the switch/case statment is useful so we can say for these specific actionTypes, we want to perform some functions and for any that i don't define within the switch statment I just want tot return the existing state.

 > **_//==============================================================\\_**
 >